simenandre/todoist-action/README.md

 ## Synchronization Data

 This Github Action needs a state, which you are free to choose which.
-You can find an example in my [workflows][], where I use Github Gist to store the synchronization data.
+You can find an example in my [workflows][], where I use Github Action cache to store the synchronization data.

 You can either use file storage or use Github Action input/output to communicate